Public Flipper Releases

 Flipper Release vX.Y.Z

-This is triggered from a bot within Facebook that runs prepare-release.sh but the only thing special about the commit is its subject line.
-Anyone could run the script and would kick off the remaining jobs once the commit lands in main.
+This is triggered from a bot within Facebook that runs prepare-release.sh.
+The only thing special about the commit is its subject line.
+Anyone could run the script and kick off the remaining jobs once the commit lands in main.

 The commit bumps the version of Flipper Desktop as well as various SDK components and libraries that are to be published to npm and other package repositories.